GreatHomeschoolConventions/GHC-functionality/README.md

 #Introduction

-A simple plugin to add “speakers” and “exhibitors” custom post types, as well as “conventions” categories for use on Great Homeschool Convention’s website.
+A simple plugin to add custom post types and categories for use on Great Homeschool Convention’s website.

 #Usage